'I Love Dick' flips script on sexual obsession

 (CNN)Women have so often been portrayed as objects of desire in movies and literature that turning the tables still seems rather thrilling.
 That's the underlying conceit in Amazon's "I Love Dick," an adaptation of Chris Kraus's 20-year-old memoir that revels in its off-kilter tone, and derives most of its strength from its trio of central performances.

-That would be Kathryn Hahn and Griffin Dunne as a couple who don't fully realize how bored and unhappy they are -- her a struggling filmmaker, him an author working on a tome about the Holocaust.
+That would be Kathryn Hahn and Griffin Dunne as a couple who don't fully realize how bored and unhappy they are -- she a struggling filmmaker, he an author working on a tome about the Holocaust.
 Their humdrum life is given a major jolt when Dunne's Sylvere wins a fellowship that brings them to a small Texas town, where Chris (Hahn) becomes instantly drawn to his advisor, Dick, a role that adds yet another degree to Kevin Bacon's career.

 "This is about obsession," Chris explains in a dry voiceover near the outset, reading the letters that she writes to Dick, which at once become an aphrodisiac for her and Sylvere and an eventual source of friction.